+Full-time (4 weeks)

+(Various Locations)

+Grading Basis: Pass/Fail

 Primary Faculty Supervisor: Varies

+Contact person: Alisha Corsi

 UCF COM Registrar's Office

-Christie.Hasegawa@ucf.edu
+comregistrar@ucf.edu

 Maximum Enrollment: Varies

 Individual study by students under the direction of a faculty member and with the approval of the Assistant Dean of Medical Education and the Associate Dean for Students.
 Topics vary and will be selected on an individual basis.
 Arrangements for these electives are made between the student and the faculty member; and will require written administrative approval prior to registration.